In looking back on the history of the Green Bay Packers, there are a lot of similarities between the 1965 team and the 2015 team.

-Bottom line, although it was an immense struggle at times, that 1965 Green Bay team looked within themselves and found the intestinal fortitude it took to get the job down and ended up winning the NFL championship.
+Bottom line, although it was an immense struggle at times, that 1965 Green Bay team looked within themselves and found the intestinal fortitude it took to get the job done and win the NFL championship.

 Time will tell if the 2015 version of the Packers can do the same thing.